Al-khatem/multi_bloc_builder/README.md

 ## MultiBlocConsumer

 __MultiBlocConsumer__ is a Flutter widget which requires minimum one `Bloc` , a `listener` function.
-`MultiBlocListner` handles building the widget in response to new states.
+`MultiBlocConsumer` handles building the widget in response to new states.

-The `MultiBlocListner` requires three parameters.
+The `MultiBlocConsumer` requires three parameters.
 * `blocs`: Specify which bloc states the `MultiBlocListner` should observe for building the widget
-* `listner`: Anonymous function which have your code that listen on each state change.
+* `listener`: Anonymous function which have your code that listen on each state change.
-* `widget` : Required a widget like SizedBox()
+* `builder`: Anonymous function which returnes your custom widget tree that rebuilds on each state change.

 ### How to use:
 ```dart